JosunLP/API-Client-VSCode-Extension/README.md

 > ❗️ This extension is best paired with a dark-colored Visual Studio Code theme.

-> ❗️ REST API Client cannot be installed or used when using a web version of Visual Studio Code
+> ❗️ Pulse API Client cannot be installed or used when using a web version of Visual Studio Code

 ## 🔐 Security and Privacy

-- REST API Client **does not** collect or store any of your personal information or request data
+- Pulse API Client **does not** collect or store any of your personal information or request data
-- REST API Client uses VSCode global state API in order to store your request history and favorites collections locally.
+- Pulse API Client uses VSCode global state API in order to store your request history and favorites collections locally.

 ## ✨ Features